davethemaker/dailyWaterTracker/README.md

     in different locations in subsequent use.
     In a similar way, both the 'route' module, the mongoDB db connection, are injected , which then provides the machinery to use the handle object and connection using the pathname obtained from the url.
+    Please note that for image-saving to be functional, those related functions will need to be uncommented in requestHandlers

 To Use:
   * clone repo